 Is full of assholes, it’s your fault.
 The bottom line, as I wrote half a decade ago, is that if your website is full of assholes, it’s your fault.
 Same goes for your apps.
-We are accountable for the communities we create, and if we want to take credit for the magical moments that happen when people connect with each other online, then we have to take responsibility for the negative experiences that we enable.
-Our communities are defined by the worst things that we permit to happen.
 Living in the Cult of Likability - Bret Easton Ellis.
 On a recent episode of the television series “South Park,” the character Cartman and other townspeople who are enthralled with Yelp, the app that lets customers rate and review restaurants, remind maître d’s and waiters that they will be posting reviews of their meals.